krunch3r76/gompress/README.md

 # gompress
 compress or archive files over distributed golem nodes

-gompress solves the problem of needing to compress a file (such as an archive file) when doing so on the requestor side would be prohibitively time consuming (e.g. on a small virtual server).
+gompress solves the problem of needing to compress files when doing so on the requestor side would be prohibitively time consuming (e.g. on a small virtual server).

 at last, you can stop daydreaming on company time while waiting for a compression to finish on your tiny virtual server and get back to work. get excited!